serraict/serra-frappe/work/test_deployment/update_instructions.md

 This command will:

 1. Pull the latest changes from git
-2. Build a new image
+2. Pull the latest image from GitHub Container Registry
 3. Backup all sites
 4. Update the containers
 5. Migrate all sites